metayeti/mINI/README.md

 ## Installation

 Copy the folder in /src/ into your own project's source code folder, and add `ini.cpp` and `ini.h` to your project.
+If you're building manually, just make sure your compiler sees the source file.
 Then include the header file somewhere in your code:
 ```C++
 #include "mini/ini.h"
 ```